 That being said, the decision to go into Polytechnic should always depend on whether you have a clue what you want to do with your life.
 16-year-old me still wouldn’t have known what he wanted to do with life.
 All he wanted to do was make a difference in the world, and earn a fair bit of money while doing so.

 I wish I had something like the Polytechnic Graduate Employment Survey back in my time.
-The results for the latest survey are out, and apparently fresh polytechnic graduates today can expect to earn a median salary of $2,100 a month.
+Based on the results from 2017, apparently fresh polytechnic graduates today can expect to earn a median salary of at least $2,000 a month.

-But which courses lead to jobs that pay the most?
+But which polytechnic diplomas lead to jobs that pay the most?

 The Survey results are presented this way:

-Of course the survey results wouldn’t say specifically which diplomas command the highest salaries, so here’s our educated guesses on the courses a list of the highest paying diplomas would include.
+Of course the survey results wouldn’t say specifically which diplomas command the highest salaries, so here’s our educated guesses on what the highest paying diplomas are.

 1. Diploma in Optometry

-Optometrists in Singapore today are earning a median of $3,571, based on MOM’s Occupational Wage Table for 2014.
+Optometrists in Singapore today are earning a median gross wage of $3,676, based on MOM’s Occupational Wage Table for 2017.
 Someone starting out could possibly expect to earn about $3,000.

 2. Diploma in Micro and Nanotechnology/Diploma in Nanotechnology and Materials Science